SpurwingIO/Availability-Solutions/README.md

-# Availability Solutions for International Teams
+# Availability Solutions for Teams

+The various sub-directories are separate solutions for related problems.